All Episodes

 So they were on the house.

-And solar panels in small areas, it actually can affect the microclimate because it's actually uh absorbing more solar energy on the earth that normally would be kept on the earth.
+And solar panels in small areas actually can affect the microclimate because it's actually absorbing more solar energy on the Earth than normally would be kept on the Earth.

 It's actually capturing it.

-But but but before I get to the question, all I was told was this is gonna reduce your consumption of electricity, and it didn't.
+But before I get to the question, all I was told was this is going to reduce your consumption of electricity and it didn't.

-But the biggest problem is putting all the solar panels into all the and out into all the uh deserts because the deserts are responsible for reflecting a lot of energy back out into space or heat so that the earth doesn't heat up too much.
+But the biggest problem is putting all the solar panels out onto all the deserts because the deserts are responsible for reflecting a lot of energy back out into space or heat so that the Earth doesn't heat up too much.

 Right.

-And when we put solar panels out there, the the the earth will heat up, not to mention the plan on putting a solar panels out of space to make the earth look bigger and then projecting the heat back down to earth.
+When we put solar panels out there, the Earth will heat up, not to mention the plan on putting solar panels out in space to make the Earth look bigger and then projecting the heat back down to Earth.

-That'll that'll cer certainly overheat the earth by doing that.
+That'll certainly overheat the Earth by doing that.

-And oh over the time you go back to the record, the earth has warmed up and cooled down in a in a in an oscillation fashion.
+And over the time, the Earth has warmed up and cooled down in an oscillation fashion.

-And any given decade, we could be in a slight warming or slight cooling, but we're not the earth is not warming up overall.
+And any given decade, we could be in a slight warming or slight cooling, but the Earth is not warming up overall.

 There's no doubt about that in my mind.

-That's r that's right, because the what you're saying here is that the desert counteracts what happens in the forest.
+That's right, because what you're saying here is that the desert counteracts what happens in the forest.

 I've even read that when they were worried about all the clear cutting down on the Amazon.

-Just the Earth compensate, it's bigger than we are, folks.
+The Earth competence, it's bigger than we are, folks.

 It's bigger than we are.